 For 2000 years, the church has the remembered and celebrated this exact moment.
+It's a scene that is written on my arm.
 In fact, years later, the Apostle Paul would communion, a participation in the body and blood of Christ.

 He's taken to the house of Caiaphas.
 It's really more of the palace.
 And there in front of the religious council, Jesus is questioned.

 “I adjure you by the living God, tell us if you are the Christ, the Son of God.”
 (Matthew 26:63)

 Then Caiphas tore his robes and said, “He has uttered blasphemy.
 What is your judgment?”
 They answered, “He deserves death.”
 Then they spit in his face and struck him.
 (Matthew 26:65)